Abraham Lincoln never lived to see any of his grandchildren.

 Correspondence flowed readily between the two Marys, and when news arrived of an impending grandchild, Grandma-to-be Mary was thrilled.
 Gift after gift along with “motherly advice” was sent back to Chicago for mother-to-be and child.
 But once the baby was born, it was “Uncle Tad” who was homesick and longed to see his new little niece, named Mary, for her grandmother, but forever called “Mamie.”
 They returned to the United States.
 Mr. and Mrs. Robert Lincoln were happy to open their home to them.

 That part did not last long.
 The reason (or reasons) for the rift between “the Mary Lincolns” has never been completely determined, but one consensus is that Mrs. Abraham Lincoln was imperious and bossy, and Mrs. Robert Lincoln had become accustomed to running her own household and intended to keep it that way.
-Whatever the dissatisfaction, within a short time, Robert’s Mary packed up, took little Mamie, and returned to her own family.
+Whatever the dissatisfaction, Robert’s Mary packed up, took little Mamie, and returned to her own family.
 Things deteriorated further.
 Tad became ill, worsened, and died shortly after his eighteenth birthday.
-The Widow Mary collapsed with grief, and once again Robert, with no wife or baby to comfort him, rode alone to Springfield on a train-with-a-coffin.
+The Widow Mary collapsed with grief, and once again Robert, with no wife or baby to comfort him, rode to Springfield on a train-with-a-coffin.

 Mary Harlan refused to come back to Chicago as long as her mother-in-law was there.
 Mary Lincoln obliged, and began her years of perpetual wandering.
 She would never again set foot in her son’s house, nor cuddle a grandchild.

 When Benjamin Harrison became President in 1889, he appointed Robert T. Lincoln as Minister to Great Britain (the term “ambassador” was not used until 1893).
 The Lincolns were delighted and moved to London.
 Young “Jack” was said to be a bright young man with a fine future ahead, but like both his parents, kept out of the limelight.
-A rare studio photographs of him shows a boy with long thin legs, which might indicate some lanky Lincoln genes.
+A rare studio photographs of him shows a boy with long thin legs, which might indicate lanky Lincoln genes.
 He was preparing to enter Harvard University when the Lincolns returned to America.

 On a vacation trip to France in 1890, Jack developed a carbuncle, or boil, under his arm.
 French doctors were summoned, and the carbuncle was lanced, but without the antibiotics of a later generation, infection set in and he developed blood poisoning.
 Robert Lincoln rushed him back to London, in the vain hope that British physicians might have a miracle cure for the sixteen-year-old young man who was bearing both pain and high fevers with (as his father said) pluck and determination.